Anthony Rizzo's road to stardom began with Red Sox

 “It’s a hard thing to connect [the dots on], but I know what Maddon is talking about,” Hoyer said.
 “He showed it when he took on the Reds' bench [in 2014], he shows it when he makes major changes to his swing and he’s fearless on the field.”

-When he joined the Cubs in 2012, the organization was “upside down,” but he’s actually grateful for it; it allowed him to mature as a player without the pressure of expectations.
+When Rizzo joined the Cubs in 2012, the organization was “upside down,” but he’s actually grateful for it; it allowed him to mature as a player without the pressure of expectations.

 “I came up in '12 and '13 and the team wasn’t good,” Rizzo said.
 “If I came up now and had the year I had in 2013, I’m a platoon player.
 The faith they showed just running me out there is big.”